Sundrew2013/DATA-ANALYSIS-PROJECT-ON-EXCEL/README.md

 •  Customer engagement: user reviews, titles, and content.
 •  Each row represents a unique product, with aggregated reviewer data stored as comma-separated values.

+### DATA WRANGLING AND PREPARATION
+First of all, I read the instructions and requirements given to me as this will enable ascertain what is necessary and what is not.

+Having read thoroughly, I opened the excel data to commence the cleaning by removing unwanted columns that are not necessary for the analysis I intend to conduct.
+Such columns are About phone, user name, review title, review content, img-link and product link.

+I created a column new column for main category considering the fact that, I noticed that there are repetitions in content and seperated by a pipe "|" symbol.
+Other columns created are S/N, Potential Revenue, No. of Reviews.

+To further clean the dataset, in the new category column, I entered the formular below to be able to extract all by the left  with the first pipe symbol as a determinant to stop.

+=LEFT(C2,FIND("|",C2)-1)
+C2 represents a cell in the category column.
+After entering the formular, press enter, then go to the fill handle and double click to replicate same for the cells below.

+To create space in between words, I use find and replace option, however you can use other options of your choice.
 ### ANALYSIS TASKS

 Use pivot tables and calculated columns where necessary to answer the following: